FOREST & PEOPLE LIVELIHOOD

-• Ethnobotanie;
+• Ethnobotany;

 Homegardens and agro-biodiversity: patterns, opportunities and challenges for sustainable conservation in Benin, West-Africa